Present Credentials for Verification

 A ProofExchange

-(a pending proof presentation / proof in exchange) is created in the agent's wallet once a presentation request is received.
-The agent receives these requests as encrypted messages, either through the receiveMessage
+(a pending presentation / proof in exchange) is created in the agent's wallet once a presentation request is received.
+Like CredentialExchange

-After a request is decrypted and processed by the agent, a ProofExchange
+However regardless of the protocol, after a request is processed by the agent, a ProofExchange

 is created in the agent's wallet and can be accessed and used by the APIs mentioned below.
 If the agent is subscribed to agent events (see here), a new ProofExchange